 You will need

-The shirt should cost $5 or less, and this will take under 10 minutes to complete
+The shirt should cost $5 or less, and this will take about 10 minutes to complete

 You will need: